-√ 1937 - A request

-to use an abandoned

-CCC work camp for

-4-H camping leads to

-the opening of Camp

-Wahsega in the north

-Georgia mountains near

-Dahlonega.
+1937 - A request to use an abandoned CCC work camp for 4-H camping leads to the opening of Camp Wahsega in the north Georgia mountains near Dahlonega.

 1939 - The first 4-H'ers camp at Camp Fulton, near Atlanta.
 Georgia 4-H would camp here for the next 65 years.

-1946 - The City of Savannah Beach (now Tybee Island) donated six acres of land and the Chatham County 4-H Club camp opens the next year.
-This later becomes Tybee Island 4-H Center, Georgia 4-H's first beach camp.
+Georgia 4-H's first beach camp.